dengxian-xreal/xreal.github.io/docs/14_Frequently Asked Questions.md

 7. Execute: `adb logcat > logcat.txt` in terminal
 8. Connect the AR glasses to your device, launch the server application, and reproduce the issue
 9. Press Ctrl + C to stop log capture and provide the logcat.txt file

+#### **8 How to enable developer mode on BeamPro**

+In BeamPro, you can enable developer mode by clicking the glasses icon 10 times in the top left corner of MyGlasses without connecting the glasses.
+This will open the developer mode, enter the developer debugging page, and select "select other MR App" to specify the application here.